YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 * Skill:
   * Upon first Main Gun fire, +15% Damage to all subsequent salvo (does not stack nor reset).

-* Recommended Loadouts:
-  * [Lategame Bossing] 406MK6 (vs Light) or Prototype Triple 410mm Mounted Gun (vs Medium/Heavy); QF 120mm twin; Twin 40mm Bofors STAAG; Type 1 Shell; SG Radar
-  * [General Purpose] 406MK6 (vs Light) or Prototype Triple 410mm Mounted Gun (vs Medium/Heavy); QF 120mm twin; Twin 40mm Bofors STAAG; Type 1 Shell; Super Heavy Shell
-  * [Poverty] 406MK6; QF 120mm twin; 40mm Quad Bofors; Type 91 Shell; Autoloader (mobs) or SG Radar (boss)

 * Desc:
 >Lo and behold, owing to solid FP and Reload as well as a good skill the Saberface's damage output is pretty good.
 DD secondary guns however mean she won't really be able to defend herself properly.

 ![BC](https://azurlane.koumakan.jp/w/images/1/12/IzumoChibi.png "Izumo") - **[IJN Izumo](https://azurlane.koumakan.jp/Izumo)** **(T1.5 if at full Fate)**
 * Skill: